kubernetes/community/sig-security/policy/README.md

 ## Updates

-The paper is intended to be a living document that is mantained for the community, by its members.
+The paper is intended to be a living document that is maintained for the community, by its members.
 The paper is housed in this Git repository.

 ### Format